MichaelCoutlakis/FlatOctave/Readme.md

 ## Limitiations

 Little Endian machines are assumed.
-I don't expect that I would ever need Big Endian support and you probably won't either so am not really to bothered to provide it.
+I don't expect that I would ever need Big Endian support and you probably won't either so I'm not really too bothered to provide it.

 ## Example